 Benny Gonzalez is the CEO of Palante Enterprises, LLC, a management consulting and leadership development firm.
 He has led technology and business teams at AT&T, Citigroup and JPMorgan, developing strategies, products, operations and programs.
 He has also supported diversity initiatives at corporate and local levels, and served on non-profit boards for 10 years.

 Djassi Julien is a Software Engineer at Google, where he works on improving the experience of Google Search users by organizing the search results page.
 He participated in the All Star Code Summer Intensive in 2014 and is a member of the first cohort of All Star Code alumni.
 He is also the first All Star Code alumni to sit on All Star Code’s Board of Directors.
 Djassi graduated in May 2020 from Harvey Mudd College where he studied Computer Science, Mathematics, and Literature.

-We are now accepting applications for our 2022 Summer Intensive through April 15.
+We are begin accepting applications for our 2023 Summer Intensive in January

 High school students of color who identify as male are eligible.

 No coding experience necessary – just passion and drive.